Frequently Asked Questions

 The OSU Registration page at http://buckeyelink.osu.edu permits students to register, view fee information, and check their account statements.
 Health insurance is mandatory for enrolling in classes at OSU.
 Please choose either student health insurance (a monthly premium will be charged), or "No Coverage" which will require current health insurance provider information.

-Note: See the ECE Handbook for registration requirements for students on GA appointments (GAA, GRA, GTA) or University Fellowships.
+Note: See the registration requirements for students on GA appointments (GAA, GRA, GTA) or University Fellowships.

 5. How do I find a faculty advisor?